sqshq/piggymetrics/README.md

 Also, you could use Repository [webhooks to automate this process](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html#_push_notifications_and_spring_cloud_bus)

 ##### Notes
-- There are some limitations for dynamic refresh though. `@RefreshScope` doesn't work with `@Configuration` classes and it doesn't affect @Scheduled methods
+- There are some limitations for dynamic refresh though. `@RefreshScope` doesn't work with `@Configuration` classes and doesn't affect `@Scheduled` methods
 - `fail-fast` property means that Spring Boot application will fail startup immediately, if it cannot connect to the Config Service.
 That's very useful when we start [all applications together](https://github.com/sqshq/PiggyMetrics#how-to-run-all-the-things)
-- There are some significant [security notes](https://github.com/sqshq/PiggyMetrics#security) below
+- There are significant [security notes](https://github.com/sqshq/PiggyMetrics#security) below

 ### Auth service